FriendsOfREDAXO/redaxo-mit-docker/README.md

 ### What is needed?

-You only have to [Docker (Community Edition) for your System](https://www.docker.com/community-edition#/download)  - nothing more is needed.
+You only have to install [Docker (Community Edition) for your System](https://www.docker.com/community-edition#/download)  - nothing more is needed.
 In configuration, you have to set the folders where Docker projects are allowed to run in.
 For a start you put in here just the one folder, in which this Git repo lies.
 Then change into this folder inside your console and start the containers:

     $ docker-compose up -d